-Mineral Resources

-There are plenty of mineral resources available in Georgia; out of them the following have industrial importance: oil, coal, non ferrous and rare metals, mining and chemical raw materials, inert materials and other mines.
+Mineral Resources - There are plenty of mineral resources available in Georgia; out of them the following have industrial importance: oil, coal, nonferrous and rare metals, mining and chemical raw materials, inert materials and other mines.

-Ground waters have a great importance in the mineral treasure of Georgia.
+Ground waters - Ground waters (fresh, mineral and thermal) have a great importance in the mineral treasure of Georgia.
 They are very important for development of national economy of the country.
-Georgia is also rich in thermal waters that can have a wide range of use in agriculture and energy sector.
+Georgia's groundwater (freshwater) potential per capita is 2.5 times higher than that of the world.
+Ground waters are used as drinking water, for therapeutic purposes and as a source of thermal energy.
 There is a big amount of fresh ground water resources in Georgia and its total natural debit is 21.7 cubic kilometres (23% of the precipitation on the country territory).
 Its distribution is very non-homogeneous - it increases from the east to the west.